PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 6. Getting Started – Line Spacing

-The corner and end posts must be strong enough to withstand the forces that would be transmitted if a horse were to strike the fence at speed.
 We suggest setting your top strand at withers height (or at least shoulder height) of your tallest horse and the bottom strand somewhere between hock and fetlock based on your specific needs or preference.
-You should then install the balance of the strands by spacing them equally.
+Then, the balance of the strands are installed by spacing them equally.

 You normally have an end post where you terminate or start a fence:

 Posts should be set a minimum of 3 feet into the soil.
 In areas where the ground does freeze, posts must be set to extend below the frost line.
-Failure to do so may cause your posts to shift, allowing the tension on the Braidto relax.
-In loose soil conditions such as sand or mud, consider cementing your posts or driving them deeper.
+Failure to do so may cause your posts to shift, allowing the tension on the braid to relax.
+Consider cementing your posts or driving them deeper in loose soil conditions such as sand or mud.
 Please check with your county office or contractor to determine the local frost line or possible special bracing needs based on your specific soil or geographic area.

-If your corner, end or gate post is large in diameter, you may want to pre-drill a hole for the brace pin through the post and into the end of the rail.
+If your corner, end, or gate post is large in diameter, you should pre-drill a hole for the brace pin through the post and into the end of the rail.

-After your posts and horizontal rail have been set you can now set your brace wire.
-Use a piece of ElectroBraid® and loop it around both posts, going from the bottom of the end post to the top of the brace post.
-Pull the ends together and fasten them by tying a knot or with a poly rope connector, (See Splicing ElectroBraid® ).
-Set a nail at an appropriate location on the end post so the brace wire will not slide up and, similarly on the brace post, so the brace wire will not slide down.
-For brace wire you can use any material meant to have longevity for an outdoor, high tension use such as ElectroBraid® or hi-tensile wire.
+After your posts and horizontal rail have been set you can set your brace wire.
+You can use any material meant to have longevity for outdoor, high-tension use, such as hi-tensile wire or ElectroBraid®.
+Loop it around both posts, going from the bottom of the end post to the top of the brace post.
+Pull the ends together and fasten them by tying a knot or with a copper split bolt connector, (See Splicing ElectroBraid®).
+Set a nail at an appropriate location on the end post so the brace wire will not slide up and, similarly, on the brace post so the brace wire will not slide down.

-NOTE: To prevent an electrical short, make sure the brace wire and tensioning stick cannot contact any ElectroBraid® strands.
+NOTE: To prevent an electrical short, ensure the brace wire and tensioning stick cannot contact any ElectroBraid® strands.

 8. Installing Insulators on Corner, End & Gate Posts

-After setting all corner, end and gate posts and correctly bracing them, you are ready to fasten insulators.
+After setting and bracing all corner, end, and gate posts, you are ready to fasten insulators.
 Since wood conducts electricity, you must use insulators on all posts, including brace posts, to eliminate electrical shorts.

-The preferred method is to terminate the Braid around the back of the post, as shown in the diagram
+The preferred method is to pass the braid around the back of the post, as shown in the diagrams...

 Trees for Corner, End & Line Posts

 If you are running ElectroBraid® through a mature wooded area, you may want to use standing trees for posts.
-A mature tree (8” min) can provide an excellent brace however be certain to attach a 2x4 to the tree and then apply the insulators to the 2x4 to prevent the tree from growing over the insulators.
+A mature tree (8" min) can provide an excellent brace.
+Pre-attaching a board will prevent tree growth from 'swallowing' the insulator.

 Note: Remove any brush that may come in contact with the fence.